06 Sep How to Be Lucky | Sept 2016

 In photography, this requires being able to use a camera as an organic extension of your creative process.

 One More Point

 Did you notice that each of these steps is a choice?
-That is, we choose to show up, to pay attention, and to be prepared.
+That is, you must choose to show up, to pay attention, and to be prepared.

 So that’s good news.

-Because now we are all in control of being lucky.
+Because now you’re in control of being lucky.

 Help Birds Tip